gnu-octave/bootstrap/README.md

 This package is known to be compatible with versions of Octave v3.6.0+ and Matlab v7.4.0+.
 Some features of this package have specific dependencies:

+ * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
  * The optional jackknife functionality in `bootnhst` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).
- * The `bootanovan` function requires either the Statistics package version v1.5+ (in Octave v6.1+), or the Statistics and Machine Learning Toolbox (in Matlab)
  * The `bootcoeff` and `bootemm` functions require Octave v6.1+ and the Statistics package version v1.5+.
- * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).

 ## Installation

 To install (or test) the statistics-bootstrap package at it's existing location in either Octave or Matlab, follow these steps: